C-L-Gerhartl/MSU_01M/README.md

 1. Clone this repository.
 2. Download and install the [Arduino IDE](https://www.arduino.cc/en/softwareduino IDE.
-4. Connect your Arduino and flash the sketch.
+4. Connect your Arduino(Uno or Nano) and flash the sketch.

 ### Linux Mint Setup (NUC)